ammar-tanwar/bloglearnbay/posts/top-8-machine-learning-tools-you-should-know-in-2023.md

 ## 3. Shogun

 This tool is programmed in C++ and supports other languages such as Python, R, Scala, and Ruby, among others.
-Shogun attempts to solve problems such as classification and regression by employing the **random forest** algorithm for kernel-based algorithms like K-means clustering, <a href="https://blog.learnbay.co/support-vector-machines" target="_blank">support vector machine</a> (SVM), etc.
+Shogun attempts to solve problems such as classification and regression by employing the <b>random forest</b> algorithm for kernel-based algorithms like K-means clustering, <a href="https://blog.learnbay.co/support-vector-machines" target="_blank">support vector machine</a> (SVM), etc.

 Its main applications are <a href="https://blog.learnbay.co/clustering-data-science-unsupervised-learning" target="_blank">clustering</a>, online learning, dimensionality reduction, classification, regression, and SVM.
 The ability to process large datasets is the main feature of Shogun.